aditya43/golang-101/README.md

 - In Go, we have to **declare** a **variable before** we can **use it**.
 This is required and necessary for the `compile time safety`.
 - Variables are not created at `compile time`.
 They are created at `run time`.
 - The unnamed variables are `pointers` (like in C).
+- Once we declare a type for a variable, it cannot be changed later.
+It is static.
+- **Zero Values**:
+    * When a variable is declared and it isn't assigned any value at the time of declaration, Go will assign a `zero value` to it based on it's variable type.
+    * Type of a variable decides what `zero value` it will take initially when declared (and if it isn't assigned any value at the time of declaration).
+    ```go
+    // Zero Values assigned to variables by Go when they are declared and not assigned any values at the time of declaration.
+    var adiBool bool          // false
+    var adiInt int            // 0
+    var adiFloat float64      // 0
+    var adiStr string         // ""
+    var adiPointer *string    // nil | 'nil' means it doesn't point to any memory location
+    ```